Mercure.rocksSponsored by Les-Tilleuls.coop

 Setting the License

-A license key is provided when you purchase the High Availability version of the Mercure.rocks Hub.
+A license key is provided when you purchase Mercure.rocks Enterprise.
 This key must be set in an environment variable named MERCURE_LICENSE.

 Ex: